transcelerate/ddf-sdr-api/README.md

 ```shell
 git clone "repo_url"
 ```

 2. Once repo is cloned, open the solution in Visual Studio 2022 IDE.

+## Minimal Azure Configuration to run local

+1. Request a free Azure subscription
+1. Create a new App registration in the default Azure Active Directory with the default options
+1. Create a new secret for the new App registration
+1. Create a new Cosmos DB with MongoDB API
+1. Create a new Azure Key Vault
+1. Create a new Access policy for secret acces on the Azure Key Vault to the App registration you just created
+1. Add the secrets as instructed below to the Azure Key Vault
+1. Follow the instructions below to create and update your appsettings.Development.json

 ## How To Run